aravindmunna/hello-world-react-and-typescript-book/Samples/ComponentsInSeparateFiles.md

 ---

 ```
-import HelloWorld from './helloworld';
+import HelloWorld from 'helloworld';
 ```

 We added a new import to import the HelloWorld component.
-You will notice that this import is a little different.
-Before we only imported external modules.
-TypeScript knows to look in the node_moduels folder for these modules so we only needed to include the name of the module.
-You can define other locations for external modules, but we won't go into that here.

-With our new custom internal module, we need to tell TypeScript where it is located.
-That's why we have a relative path to the module as the `from` value.
-We can also get around this and define the location for our internal modules, but this is straight forward for this little sample.

 ---